Medaxes is the Belgian association of pharmaceutical companies that want to contribute to making healthcare accessible

 Medaxes strives to build a dialogue and work in partnership with healthcare stakeholders.
 For its members, Medaxes acts as a representative platform, offering a wide range of services in support of their individual activities and common interests.

 Medaxes is the voice of pharmaceutical companies seeking to ensure that healthcare is accessible to all patients.

 Our members provide cost-effective treatment options for the vast majority of pathologies.

 Generic and biosimilar medicines play a key role in this process because they break up monopolies.
 Upon expiry of the patent on the branded product, they create competition on the medicine market.
 This leads to substantial price decreases, and as a result, expenditure for both the healthcare insurance and patients also significantly drops.
 But branded medicines that reduce their prices, also contribute to this.
 Currently, more than one out of two medicines that are being reimbursed by the Belgian healthcare insurance are generic medicines or branded medicines that have significantly lowered their price.
-This type of price dynamics resulted in a healthcare insurance saving of (more than?)
-EUR 1.7 billion in 2017.
+This type of price dynamics resulted in a healthcare insurance saving of 1.9 billion euro in 2020.
 These resources can now be used to make new and often very expensive therapies accessible to patients or to treat more patients who were previously left untreated.

 In modern healthcare, the patient more than ever takes centre-stage.
 In a number of cases, patients themselves can recognise the symptoms of their illness without the need for direct medical advice.
 By opting for self-care medicines, which are available in pharmacies without a prescription, patients can achieve significant savings in the social cost of being ill.
 This is also contributing to accessible healthcare, and the reason why Medaxes is focused on a policy that supports this.